Li Ao: Personal life

 In the early 1960s, Li cohabited with Wang Shangqin, a National Taiwan University student and the younger sister of the writer Wang Shangyi.
-In 1964, Wang went to the United States for study, only to discover that she was pregnant with Li’s child.
+In 1964, Wang went to the United States for study, only to discover that she was pregnant with Li's child.
 She gave birth to their daughter, Hedy W. Lee, out of wedlock in Seattle.
-However, during Wang Shangqin’s pregnancy, Li Ao became romantically involved with another woman, Wu Haidi.
+However, during Wang Shangqin's pregnancy, Li Ao became romantically involved with another woman, Wu Haidi.
 In 1966, Wang brought their daughter to Taiwan and briefly reconciled with Li, but their relationship ultimately ended due to his involvement with multiple other women.
 Wang has acrimonious relationships with both Li and their daughter Lee thereafter.
 After she returned to the US from Taiwan, she remarried Wen Naijian, an engineer.
 Lee, in a book published in 2004, accused Wen, her stepfather, of molesting her when she was 14, which Wang denied.

-On 6 May 1980, Li married Taiwanese actress Terry Hu.
+On 6 May 1980, Li married Taiwanese film star Terry Hu.
 The couple divorced on 28 August 1980.

 On 8 March 1992, Li married his second wife, Wang Zhihui (王志慧).
 They had one son and one daughter.
 Their son, Li Kan (李戡), graduated with a BA degree in history from Peking University and with a PhD degree in Chinese Studies from the University of Cambridge.